Early Childhood Services Edmonton and Calgary

 What does the program offer my child?

 Language enriched classroom instruction:

-- Classroom options that support and encourage a child’s whole development, with an emphasis on speech and language skills, social interaction and literacy focused curriculum
+- Classroom options that support and encourage a child’s whole development, with an emphasis on: speech and language skills, social interaction and literacy focused curriculum

 - Classes are Monday thru Thursday, 9:00 am to 2:00 pm